 It might sound obvious but you need to plan this stage of your customer’s journey.
 Think of when you want to show up for them and when you want them to engage with you.
 Setting up various conversion points can be an effective way of both capturing large volumes of potential new business and moving them along the funnel.
 For instance, offering downloadable content for free, which can also be used for email capturing.

 However, don’t try to do too much – remember a consistent experience is crucial to achieving brand recognition (and eventually, loyalty).
+Keep this in mind for all your unified communications.
 Be consistent even in a multichannel landscape, by sticking to the same tone, messages, slogans and so on; to help solidify your brand in customers’ minds.

 How can SEO-focused content (Search Engine Optimisation) help your strategy?

 When publishing written content, make sure it is created in an appropriate tone, with relevant information and the right keywords, so that your site appears at the top of Google’s results.
 As cliché as it sounds, put yourself in your customers’ shoes – think of what they would type into Google and adapt your site accordingly, always ensuring it includes the appropriate terms.
 If you are stuck or would like a more thorough analysis, there are online tools that you can use.

 Keep in mind that once the lead has clicked on your content, you want them to stay and consume more of it for as long as possible (rather than quickly closing off your tab).
 This gives them more time to find out about the product, and it gives you an opportunity to generate interest and value from the get-go.
 Some effective tactics to consider are content association (e.g. “if you liked this, you will LOVE last month’s post”); free tools (e.g. “download our free expert guide”,) fear of missing out (e.g. “tickets to our event are almost sold out”); or urgency (e.g. “only 2 hours left to sign up to our webinar”).

 How do you create the right social media strategy?